 Candidates for Facelift

-The best candidates for rhytidectomy:
+The best candidates for facelift or rhytidectomy:

-- Are generally healthy
+- Are generally in good health

 - Do not smoke

 During your consultation, Dr. Hutchinson will evaluate your individual physical features, address all your concerns. and discuss whether a facelift is right for you.
 In some patients, concurrent aesthetic procedures such as upper and lower eyelid lift, rhinoplasty, brow lift, or fat injections may enhance their overall facial rejuvenation results.

 Facelifts are typically outpatient procedures and may be performed in an office-based facility, surgery center or hospital.
 Patients may have a choice of IV sedation or general anesthesia.
 The procedure takes about two hours.

 The way a facelift is performed varies depending on the surgeon, the patient’s facial structure, and the extent of correction desired.
 The three most common incision techniques are:

 - Traditional facelift: The “full” facelift for rejuvenating the face, jowls and neck, including fat sculpting, lifting and repositioning of muscle and deeper tissues, and skin trimming and redraping.
 The incision begins at the temples and travels down to the front of the ear, around the earlobe, and behind the ear to the lower scalp at the hairline.
 Sometimes, another incision is made under the chin.

 - Limited-incision facelift: For limited rejuvenation around the eyes and mouth, including nasolabial folds and other deep creases.
 Short incisions are made at the temples and around the ear, and possibly in the lower eyelids and/or under the upper lip as well.